 - Check out AccuWeather to see if the night's appropriate for stargazing.

-- Pick up fire and camping permits at Bear Valley Visitor Center.
+- Pick up fire and camping permits at the Bear Valley Visitor Center.

 - Bring your coat—temps along the shore are often several degrees cooler than what you see on Weather.com.